exorad/exorad-wiki/doc/source/index.rst

-.. prt_phasecurve documentation master file, created by sphinx-quickstart on Mon Jan 11 14:18:49 2021.
+.. exorad-wiki documentation master file, created by sphinx-quickstart on Mon Jan 11 14:18:49 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.